Technigo/project-pizza/README.md

 * prompt (here- string inputs)
 * alert methods
 * template strings
+* ternary operators

 Used:
 Conditional statements + nested cond. statements (Stretched goals) Switch statements

+Note: to switch between:
+* script.js
+* switch.js
+* switch-array.js
-Note: to switch between script.js and switch.js html links, please activate or deactivate with <!--   -->.
+please activate or deactivate corresponding defer links in html with <!--   -->.

+//alert(`Does the button ok always show up in alert?`) The answer is YES.
+//the prompt method displays the string message exactly like written in the js code (Upper/Lowercase, à la ligne).

 ## The problem